AriFordsham/GHCWiki/building/getting-the-sources.md

      $ cd ghc
      $ darcs pull -a
   ```

-  We've had [ reports](http://www.haskell.org/pipermail/glasgow-haskell-users/2007-November/013373.html) of Darcs crashing on Mac OS X in this step.
-If this happens, see the section on troubleshooting.
 1. Some core libraries might have been added to HEAD which were not in the last tarball.
 This means that after doing the last pull (which updates the list of core libraries) we need to do this to get any new libraries:

   ```wiki